-Network Time Protocol (NTP) is used to synchronize computer clocks on the internet.
+Time Setting source allow user to set the time manually or through NTP server Network Time Protocol (NTP) is used to synchronize computer clocks on the internet.
 You can configure NTP settings here to synchronize the clocks of several switches on the network.
+JetNet 4510 also provides Daylight Saving function.